Rwanda Gorillas and Rwenzori Hike

 Trekkers of Rwanda gorillas have to be at least 15 years of age because of safety reasons.
 This also applies to gorilla safaris in Uganda and the Democratic Republic of Congo.

-Important things to pack for Gorilla Trekking in Rwanda
+Important Things to pack for a Gorilla Trek in Rwanda

 Enough preparation is an important factor to achieving an unforgettable gorilla trekking experience in Rwanda although overpacking is also disastrous.
 Our recommended packing list for gorilla trekking in Rwanda should include light and breathable safari pants, strong waterproof hiking boots, long-sleeved shirts, warm clothing (sweater) for cold mornings and nights, gardening gloves, toiletries (bite relief cream, toothbrush, sun cream, toothpaste, lip balm, deodorants, and many others), a small backpack for carrying extra clothes, jacket, camera, drinking water, binoculars, snacks, and lunch box), reusable water bottle, a wide-brimmed hat, snacks, good non-flash camera with extra batteries and lenses, Multi-purpose travel adaptor, pair of binoculars, first aid kit and insect repellant.